supermegazinc/Android-BLE-Library/README.md

     About the failures:
     * CANT_CONNECT: The device has terminated the connection
     * TIMEOUT: The device did not respond for at least 10 seconds
-    * CANCELED: bleDevice.connect() was triggered again during this attemp
+    * CANCELED: bleDevice.connect() was triggered again during this attempt

     You can also keep track of the connection in real time using ```bleDevice.status //StateFlow<BLEDeviceStatus>```